 On July 6, 2020, the federal district court for the District of Columbia (the "District Court") issued an order vacating an easement, that was issued by the Corps and which allowed Dakota Access Pipeline to cross the Missouri River, pending the completion of an environmental impact statement (EIS) for the pipeline.
 On May 21, 2021, the District Court denied the request for an injunction that would have shut down the pipeline during the pendency of the environmental review.
 On June 22, 2021, the District Court dismissed without prejudice all outstanding claims in the matter.
+On September 20, 2021, Dakota Access Pipeline filed a petition for writ of certiorari asking the U.S. Supreme Court to review whether an EIS was required.
 The EIS is anticipated to be completed in March 2022.
-Following the completion of the EIS, the Corps will make a new decision about whether to grant the pipeline an easement to cross the Missouri River.
-We are unable to predict the outcome of the EIS or the new easement decision.
-In addition, either the EIS or the new easement decision may be subject to challenge in court.
+Following the completion of the EIS, the Corps will make a new decision about whether to grant the pipeline an easement to cross the Missouri River, unless the writ of certiorari for review by the U.S. Supreme Court is granted and the appeal of the order to conduct the EIS is successful.
+We are unable to predict the outcome of the appeal, the EIS or the new easement decision.
+In addition, either the EIS or the new easement decision may subsequently be subject to challenge in court.